JetBrains/kotlin-native/COCOAPODS.md

 ### Add a dependency between a Kotlin Pod with an Xcode project with several targets

-1. Create an Xcode project with `Podfile` if you haven’t done this yet.
+1. Create an Xcode project with a `Podfile` if you haven’t done so yet.
 2. Add the path to your Xcode project `Podfile` with `podfile = project.file(..)` to `build.gradle.kts` (`build.gradle`) of your Kotlin project.
     This step helps synchronize your Xcode project with Kotlin Pod dependencies by calling `pod install` for your `Podfile`.
-3. Add dependencies to Pod libraries that you want to use in your project with `pod()`.
+3. Add dependencies to the Pod libraries that you want to use in your project with `pod()`.
 4. For each target, specify the minimum target version for the Pod library.

     <div class="sample" markdown="1" theme="idea" data-highlight-only>